What if instead of telling you to “act your age,” I would ask you to act childish, free your mind, play, explore, experience awe, dream, and imagine?

 Dr. John Schultz took a very holistic approach.
 I was asked about my nutrition.
 He looked at the alignment of my spine.
 Dr. Schultz also found instability in my left ankle (none of the doctors have seen it before).
 As a result, Dr. John Schultz gave me a 50% success chance based on all the factors.

+Unfortunately, my ACL had lost the majority of its fibers, but a 50% success rate was a pretty good chance in my book.
 As I am writing this blog, I am approaching week 3 post stem cell procedure.
 I believe that my ACL is growing and that my story will be another success story!
-Unfortunately, my ACL had lost most of its fibers, but a 50% success rate was a pretty good chance in my book.

 My skiing accident has been quite a trip.
 The most valuable lesson learned is to listen to my inner voice and to be guided by intuition.
 In that light, I invite you to think of yourself as a scientist and an explorer, to gravitate towards the non-traditional, and to nurture your intellect and think outside of the box.
 If you are injured, consider all possibilities of healing.
 Learn, listen, and tune in to your inner voice instead of only hearing the opinions of others, even your doctors!